 The Laudato Si’ Action Platform is a seven-year initiative launched by the Vatican in 2021, commemorating Pope Francis’s 2015 encyclical on integral ecology.
 Coordinated by the Dicastery for Promoting Integral Human Development, the platform identifies seven broad goals related to Laudato Si‘ and invites all Catholic sectors (universities, churches, NGOs, etc.) to develop concrete plans to advance the goals within a seven-year timeframe.

-St. Mary’s University Laudato Si’ Action Platform ad hoc committee, chaired by Alicia Cordoba Tait, DMA, Associate Vice President and Beirne Director of the Center for Catholic Studies, is charged with fostering a community-wide appreciative inquiry conversation to be held on Earth Day, Friday, April 22, 2022 and designing a seven-year university-wide action plan related to Laudato Si’ Action Platform.
+St. Mary’s University Laudato Si’ Action Platform ad hoc committee is charged with fostering a community-wide appreciative inquiry conversation to be held on Earth Day, Friday, April 22, 2022 and designing a seven-year university-wide action plan related to Laudato Si’ Action Platform.
 The working group brings together faculty, staff, administrators and students from all over the university.

 Share your story